Liverpool forward Mohamed Salah will find out on Sunday whether he has won the PFA Players' Player of the Year award.

-Salah is enjoying one of the greatest debut campaigns in Reds history, having scored 39 goals since joining the club from AS Roma last summer.
+Salah is enjoying one of the greatest debut campaigns in Reds history, having scored 41 goals in just 46 appearances since joining the club from AS Roma last summer.

 The last Liverpool player to take the honour was Luis Suarez in 2013-14.